Hebrides series - 2012 filming | BBC Scotland

 Frozen Planet | BBC 1 and Discovery Channel

-John was a wildlife cameraman on Frozen Planet, the BBC's polar sequel to Planet Earth, which started transmission towards the end of October 2011.
+Frozen Planet, the BBC’s polar sequel to Planet Earth, started transmission towards the end of October 2011.
 There are seven episodes in total.

-You can see one of the series trailers here.
+You can see one of the series trailers:

 Wildlife cameraman John Aitchison often finds himself in isolated and even dangerous locations across the globe filming wildlife.
 In this series he reflects on the uniqueness of human experience, the beauty of nature, the fragility of life and the connections which unite society and nature across the globe.